Detection of quantum entanglement across the event horizon: Setup

 The covariance matrix for the separable scenario, denoted by $\sigma_\mathrm{s}$, retains the same local contributions but lacks the cross terms mixing the coefficients associated with Alice’s and Bob’s wave packets:

-\end{widetext} The only distinction between the two scenarios therefore originates from the cross terms involving overlaps between Alice’s wave packet and the wave packet detected by Rob, encoded in the coefficients $\alpha$ and $\alpha'$.
+\end{widetext} For the two preparations considered here, the only distinction between the covariance matrices therefore originates from the cross terms involving overlaps between Alice’s wave packet and the wave packet detected by Rob, encoded in the coefficients $\alpha$ and $\alpha'$.
 If Alice’s wave packet has no support in the region accessible to Rob, so that $\alpha = \alpha' = 0$, the two covariance matrices coincide and the scenarios become operationally indistinguishable.
 Any nonzero overlap, however small, introduces differences in the measured correlations and, in principle, enables Rob to detect the presence of entanglement.
+In this sense, the corresponding measurement scheme can be regarded as an entanglement witness for the particular family of states considered here.